-Carolyn Ramsey does legal history research at the intersection of criminal justice and gender.
+Carolyn Ramsey does research at the intersection of criminal justice and gender.
 She specializes in using archival materials to bring new insights to our understanding of how criminal law doctrine developed and how social norms affected legal outcomes.
-She is especially interested in the history of public responses to intimate-partner violence and in historical trends in homicide law.
+She is especially interested in the history of public responses to intimate-partner violence, historical trends in homicide law, and prosecutorial discretion.
 She also researches the history of criminal procedure, with special attention to nineteenth- and early twentieth-century changes in policing and prosecution.
 Her research is not limited to legal history, however.
 In addition, she writes about the reform of modern criminal law.

 American and comparative legal history, criminal law, intimate-partner violence, criminal procedure, gender and law

 Focuses primarily on the constitutional limitations applicable to such police investigative techniques as arrest, search, seizure, electronic surveillance, interrogation and lineup identification.

 Explores the law, policy, history and theory of domestic violence.
 Examines the limits of legal methods and remedies for holding batterers accountable and keeping victims safe; the dynamics of abusive relationships; the history of the criminal justice system's response to domestic violence; the defenses available to battered persons who kill their abusers; the legal paradigm of the sympathetic victim; psychological and feminist theories about abusive relationships; civil rights and tort liability for batterers and third parties; and the intersection of domestic violence with international human rights.

 LAWS 8455 - Seminar: Gender and Criminal Justice

 Explores the intersection of gender and criminal justice in such areas as police and prosecutorial discretion, the investigation and prevention of crimes, the definition of offenses and defenses, factors contributing to criminality, criminal sentencing and the experience of punishment, and the societal ramifications of incarcerating children's caregivers.